ADeeley/D3-Bar-Chart/readme.md

-# Project Name
+# USA GDP Chart

-Description of your project.
+A graph showing the chagne in quarterly GDP of the USA over time

 # Contributions